This page was last updated on October 230, 2020. Links and information may not be accurate for elections other than the 2020 general election.

 are postmarked by election day and received by 1 week after election dayreceived by your election office by 8 pm on election day.
 This change is as of 10/29; as of 10/30, all ballots should be dropped off in person, as mail services will not be able to deliver them in time.
 A drop box is located in the lobby of the Lyon County Government Center (courthouse) and is accessible any time that the government center is open.
 As of 10/28/2020, hours are: 8:00 a.m. to 4:30 p.m.
 Monday through Friday through Friday, October 30th; Saturday, October 31st, from 10:00 a.m. to 3:00 p.m.; and Monday, November 2nd, from 8:00 a.m. to 5:00 p.m.
 If you are unable to drop your ballot off yourself, send it with someone you trust.
 An individual may deliver up to four ballots: their own + 3 others.

-- Several rural townships in Lyon County now vote by mail.
-Registered voters in these townships will be mailed a ballot but can choose instead to vote in person on or before election day at the Lyon County Courthouse.
-Residents of these townships can who are not registered to vote can register and cast a ballot on or before election day at the Lyon County Courthouse.
+- All rural townships and several cities in Lyon County vote by mail.
+Registered voters in these townships are automatically mailed a ballot but can choose instead to vote in person on or before election day at the Lyon County Government Center.
+Residents of these townships can who are not registered to vote can register and cast a ballot on or before election day at the Lyon County Government Center.
 More information is available here.